barbazul/1kfa/mod_guide_gm.md

  * Give each player a "turn" where they will probably trigger an aggressive combat move like Mix It Up or Volley, call that a "player round"
- * Pay attention to IMMEDIATE combat moves that may have triggered
+ * Pay attention to *FAST* combat moves that may have triggered
  * After player turns are complete, and the players look to you to see what happens next, execute an "NPC round"
  * Identify the opponents that didn't interact during the "player round"